capaj/socket.io-rpc/readme.md

 ###Serverside
     var io = require('socket.io').listen(server);
-    var when = require('when'); // you can use any other http://promises-aplus.github.io/promises-spec/ compliant library
+    // you should be able to use any other http://promises-aplus.github.io/promises-spec/ compliant library, but I would greatly recommend using bluebird var Promise = require('bluebird');
     var rpc = require('socket.io-rpc');
     rpc.createServer(io, app);
     rpc.expose('myChannel', {